eventnetusa/eventnet/src/_work/lacoix-fall-sampling.md

 ---
 client: LaCroix Sparkling Water
 sort_order: 6
-headline: Fall 2016 Guerilla Sampling Program
+headline: "Fall '16 Guerilla Sampling Program"
 hover_text: 'For over 11 years, LaCroix Sparkling Water has entrusted us with placing their product in the hands of consumers using street team sampling, tradeshow exhibiting, and mobile marketing programs.'
 hero_image_path: /uploads/lacroix-case-1.jpg
 types:
   - street team
 cta_text: Want to put your brand in the hands of consumers?
-cta: Let's talk
+cta: "Let's talk"
 sidebar_text_markdown: |-
   ### QUICK STATS